 Laurie is pretty sure love at first sight doesn’t exist anywhere but the movies.
 But then, through a misted-up bus window one snowy December day, she sees a man who she knows instantly is the one.
 Their eyes meet, there’s a moment of pure magic… and then her bus drives away.

 There’s been a lot of “my least favourite reads from last year” books but I didn’t want to add to those.
 I don’t think that kind of negative thinking is good when you’re looking back on the year.

 I feel like I’m quite late with my 5* reads post from last year.
 I wanted to really make sure every book I gave top marks to, was one I was still happy to endorse as such.

 Luckily, I agreed with 2018 Aoife, and the majority of my 5* reviews stayed.

-Challenge criteria: A book by two authors.
+Challenge criteria: A book published in 2019

-Challenge criteria: A book about feminism.
+Challenge criteria: A book written by two female authors

 Aisling is 29 and she’s still a complete Aisling.